julfinch/NFT-Preview-Card-Component/README.md

 1. Created a div to put all details in the nft card .
 2. After everything is already in place, I focused next on putting the overlay image of icon-view above the nft art image.
 3. Then put the card at the middle of the page.
-4. After that, I created two divs to become my primary and secondary shadow at the back of the card to crete depth.

 ### Built with

 - Semantic HTML5 markup